stelzinga/MF/Management_Framework.md

 Sub-Goals can be defined for both Run and Change Goals.
 Run Sub-Goals regroup Objectives that contribute directly or indirectly to one or more specific Services and can thus reflect specific Activities.
 Change Sub-Goals can be used as themes Management wants to focus on over a short period of time.
 In the sections below, if *Goal* is mentioned, it can also mean Sub-Goal.

 ### Objectives
 Whereas a Goal is broad, an Objective is a precise, time-based Process, or set of Processes, the output of which is measurable and which supports the delivery of a Service and thus contributes to the completion of a Goal.
 Objectives consume Assets and Suppliers and are performed, or at least initiated by Staff.
-An Objective is performed within an Activity and they play a key role in the RPT, see [### Reduced Profile Tree].
+An Objective is performed within an Activity.
 Objectives are defined by the 6Ws as follows:
 1. What: Unambiguous and measurable, reflected by the name or description of the Objective.
 2. When: have a *Start* and *End* date or *Recurrence* and an expected *Effort* and/or expected *Time to Market*.
 3. Who: performed by a Staff/Group *and* for the benefit of an Activity, see [## Organising].